betaglot/plantabeta/docs/reference/Move/MoveMetron/MoveKratos.md

 - Holds that are far apart are HighIntensity due to the large distance between them.
 A Tall Climber can <move>ArmReach</move> with LowIntensity while a ShortClimber must <move>Dyno</move> with HighIntensity for the same <via>route</via>.
 Does this mean that Route Intensity is relative to climber?
 No, the <beta>Beta</beta> is more intense but the Route Intensity stays the same. <beta>Beta</beta> is more intense for ShortClimber than TallClimber.

-- Route Intensity is independent of MotoIntensity.
+- Route Intensity is independent of MoveIntensity.

-- MotoIntensity depends on RouteIntensity.
+- MoveIntensity depends on RouteIntensity.

-### Relationship between <psike>MotoIntensity</psike> and <psike>NeuroIntensity</psike>
+### Relationship between <psike>MoveIntensity</psike> and <psike>NeuroIntensity</psike>

 MoveComplexity increases NeuroIntensity

-High MotoIntensity increases NeuroIntensity
+High MoveIntensity increases NeuroIntensity

 - Maximum Neuromuscular Recruitment for an explosive Dyno Move
 - Dealing with the Pain of ArmPump